 What is a misdemeanor and gross misdemeanor?

-In general, gross misdemeanors are offenses punishable by up to one (1) year in jail, and misdemeanors are those offenses punishable by up to ninety (90) days in jail.
+In general, gross misdemeanors are offenses punishable by up to 364 days in jail, and misdemeanors are those offenses punishable by up to ninety (90) days in jail.
 A fine may also be imposed.
 A fine for a misdemeanor may not exceed $1,000, and $5,000 for a gross misdemeanor.
 Certain crimes require a minimum stay in jail of one or more days.
-You will be informed of the maximum/minimum consequences for your crime at the time of your arraignment.
+You will be informed of the possible consequences for the charge(s) at the time of your arraignment.

 What should a person accused of a crime–not a traffic infraction –expect to happen?

 All persons accused of any crime or criminal traffic offense that might result in a jail sentence have certain rights.
 The accused is advised of these rights at an arraignment which is generally the first appearance in court on the citation or charge.
 At that time, the Judge and/or prosecutor will inform the accused of the charge and explain it.
 Next, it will be confirmed that the accused understands his/her constitutional rights as explained in the court session and the accused is then advised of the possible penalties.
 No testimony is taken or evidence presented at arraignment.
 A courtesy attorney will be present at the arraignment hearing to assist all people accused of a criminal/criminal traffic offense(s).
 The accused may also hire a private attorney to provide legal assistance.
 If the accused is financially unable to hire a private attorney, a public defender will be appointed by the Municipal Court Judge.

 The Tukwila Municipal Court Judge does perform wedding ceremonies in the courtroom/council chambers by appointment.
 If you would like to request a ceremony, please call the court at 206 433-1840.
 Wedding ceremonies are currently suspended due to the pandemic.